NFOK15011U Food Quality Management and Control

 MSc Programme in Food Science and Technology

-The course will introduce the concepts of quality management and control from three different/complementary perspectives: 1) a detailed reading of the ISO 22000 standard, and insight into the use of HACCP (Hazard Analysis and Critical Control Points) for the management of food safety; 2) monitoring of the food quality based on process monitoring tools such as Statistical Quality Control (SQC) and Lean Six Sigma to ensure a food product with minimal variation; and 3) sampling and verification of the food production – how to ensure that a proper sample is taken that is representative for the whole food production chain/batch/line.
+The course will introduce the concepts of food quality management and control from three different/complementary perspectives: 1) a detailed reading of the ISO 9001 standard, and insight into the use of this standard for the management of food quality; 2) monitoring of the food quality based on process monitoring tools such as Statistical Quality Control (SQC) and Lean Six Sigma to ensure a food product with minimal variation.

 Producing food requires understanding of all process steps, and knowledge of the performance of each step is critical to estimate the variability of the final product.
 Knowing the variability makes it possible to find solutions for adjusting it, if it is not in accordance with the process step and/or end-product specifications.
 Thus, the idea of measuring, understanding, adjusting, monitoring and controlling variability throughout the production is a key topic of this course.

-- Describe food safety management, using HACCP, according to international standards on food safety management (e.g. ISO 22000).
+- Describe food quality management according to international standards on food quality management (e.g. ISO 9001).

-- Show overview of how the above mentioned food safety management system standards can be applied in the food industry.
+- Show overview of how the above mentioned food quality management system standards can be applied in the food industry.

-- Describe how a food production should be sampled to ensure that process variation is understood and under control.
+- Describe how a food production quality should be measured to ensure that process variation is under control.

 - Use SQC and sampling technologies to monitor and verify process and product specifications.

-- Communicate orally problems and solutions within food quality and safety management.
+- Communicate orally problems and solutions within food quality management.

 - Evaluate whether existing and/or new control strategies are appropriate in order to achieve safe and robust food products.